 Usually the club rides will run anything from 60km to 120km-plus, and each group ride will have riders of different abilities.
 Find out which group you’d best fit into as it’s no use turning up to a group of elite riders when you’re a beginner – they probably won’t be particularly welcoming and you’ll very easily get dropped!

-Etiquette is really important for cyclists: it’s for your own and others safety but also for the comfort of all the riders plus a bit of snobbery.
+Etiquette is really important for cyclists: it’s for your own and others safety but also for the comfort of all the riders.
 Just as a heads up, if you ignore most of these golden rules then you probably won’t be the most popular rider in the group!
 Although triathlon groups are often more accommodating and patient, it’s best to try and stay on their good side by following these rules:

 I hope you find these tips useful and you enjoy your group rides.
 You’ll soon start to see the benefits of all the hard work you are going to be putting in on two wheels.